California Farm Tractor Accident Lawyer

 Tractor rollovers are, far and away, the most common cause of deadly tractor accidents.
 As mentioned, tractor rollovers are the reason behind over 40 percent of all deadly tractor accidents.
 Other causes of deadly tractor accidents include:

-• Being run over by a tractor;
+• Being run over by a tractor

-• Getting crushed by a tractor; or
+• Getting crushed by a tractor

 • Falling off a tractor